 8. It’s been a dream for a while now.
 It’s OK, you deserve it.
 Don’t postpone joy.
 We are waiting for you.

-If you want to take the next step to figuring out HOW to move to Marin, read my other post.
+If you want to take the next step to figuring out HOW to move to the Sierra Foothills, read my other post.
 If you want to stay in the city, that’s cool, we can still be friends, but you need to meet me for a tasty beverage at your favorite SF watering hole so I can continue to feel relevant.